 What is astrophysics and what is it used for?

-• Astrophysics unites physics and astronomy to understand the universe.
+• Astrophysics combines physics and astronomy to understand the universe and its phenomena.

 What is astrophysics